 Not everyone who has these symptoms has COPD.
 Likewise, not everyone with COPD has these symptoms.
 Some of the symptoms of COPD appear the same as the symptoms of other diseases and conditions.
-Your doctor can determine whether you have COPD.
+Your healthcare provider can determine whether you have COPD.
 You may also have additional conditions that need to be diagnosed and treated.
-It is very common for people with COPD to have other conditions, including heart diseases, in addition to their COPD.
+It is very common for people with COPD to have other conditions, including heart diseases.

 During a flare-up, you may have a much harder time catching your breath.
 You may also have chest tightness, more coughing, changes in the color or amount of your sputum (spit), and a fever.

-Call your doctor right away if your symptoms worsen suddenly.
-They may prescribe antibiotics to treat an infection, along with other medicines, such as bronchodilators and inhaled or oral steroids, to help you breathe.
+Call your healthcare provider right away if your symptoms worsen suddenly.
+Your provider may prescribe antibiotics to treat an infection, along with other medicines, such as bronchodilators and inhaled or oral steroids, to help you breathe.
 Some severe symptoms may require treatment in a hospital.

 How serious a flare-up is depends on the amount of lung damage you have.
 If you keep smoking, the damage will occur faster than if you stop smoking.
 Take steps to keep yourself healthy to help prevent a flare-up.

 Don’t wait for your symptoms to become serious.
-As soon as you notice symptoms of COPD in yourself or a loved one, make an appointment to see a doctor.
+As soon as you notice symptoms of COPD in yourself or a loved one, make an appointment to see a provider.